Alberta

 Even this dog admires the view!

 As I needed to drive to Edmonton to catch a red-eye flight back to Toronto, I only saw a fraction of what Waterton Lakes National Park has to offer.
-But it was enough to convince me that I need to come back one day and see more of its natural treasures.
+But it was enough to convince me that I needed to come back one day and see more of its natural treasures.
 So should you!

 0 comments